1959 & 1960 Cadillac Chapter member spotlight

 Frank Nicodemus 1959 1960 Cadillac Chapter

-Jim Jordan – (Oklahoma City) I have been a CLC member since 1986, when I attended my first Grand National and am a newly elected board member.
+Jim Jordan – (Oklahoma) I have been a CLC member since 1986, when I attended my first Grand National and am a newly elected board member.
 I’m a past director of the now closed Cadil-Ikes Chapter and own 14 Cadillacs from a 1955 Series 62 Sedan to a 2002 Eldorado Collectors Series.
 I also have a few Buicks and Oldsmobiles.
 I’ve been employed in the limousine/livery industry for over 25 years.
 I have had 3 1959s, a Brenton Blue 4 window Series 62 Sedan, an Ebony 4 window Sedan de Ville and Rose, my current 1959 Fleetwood Sixty Special in Persian Sand.
 In addition, I have a 1960 Inverness Green 6 window Sedan de Ville.
 If you’re in the Oklahoma City area and need limo/livery services, reach out to Jim at Kings Worldwide Transportation

 1959 1960 Cadillac Chapter Member